 These brochures contain information about how to be a responsible cat owner.
-The second, by AVA, provides authority on cats being good indoor pets.
 If you know of cat owners who are not keeping cats responsibly, put these brochures into their mailbox or better still, talk to them and hand them the brochures personally.

 These easy to understand posters can also be used to encourage cat owners to sterilise and keep their pet cats indoors.